DipeshMohanty1098/snake-game-linked-list/README.md

-Classic snake game made with React, that uses linked lists and also reverses a linked list.
+Classic snake game made with React, that uses linked lists and also reverses a linked list that adds a slight twist.

-Project inspired by and built upon Clément Mihailescu's tutorial: https://www.youtube.com/watch?v=7Rkib_fvowE&t=2227s&ab_channel=Cl%C3%A9mentMihailescu
+Inspired by and built upon Clément Mihailescu's tutorial: https://www.youtube.com/watch?v=7Rkib_fvowE&t=2227s&ab_channel=Cl%C3%A9mentMihailescu

 Features added:
 - press P button to pause